Berkeley-CS61B/website-fa23/materials/proj/proj1b/index.md

   local tests did not cover, despite having sufficient coverage for flags.
   This is **expected**.
 Coverage flags are an approximation!
 They also do not provide describe every single behavior that needs to be tested, nor do they guarantee that you assert everything.
+[Here](./flags.md) is a list of them!
 - If you fail any of the timing tests, it means that your implementation does not meet the timing constraints described above.